 After thinking it over, I’ve chosen to reproduce all of the written entries from Recently Banned Literature for the month of November 2016.
 I’ve done so because I think they demonstrate how the blog served as a diary and journal made up of different forms.
 There are poems, of course, though not always of a conventional structure.
 There are mini-essays and thought pieces, which do not break my basic rule of brevity.
 There is an abundance of wordplay, and there is gratitude.
 Near the end there is even a dream.

 And so ultimately, the only thing that is not brief, is this entry.
-For that reason, I will include these poems and passages in two Categories: Pondered and Preserved, and Essays and Collections.
+For that reason, I will include these poems and passages in two Categories: Recently Banned Literature, and Essays and Collections.
 It won’t make the page any shorter, but it will be easier to return to now and again, should the desire or need arise.